MeghanMM54/reference-website/README.md

 15. What are different types of flexbox properties and what is the major difference between them?

-The flex-box properties are flex-direction (changes row to column), wrap (lets items more to other lines) and no-wrap (forces items onto one line).
-They change how items appear in a flex-box, but flex-direction changes the direction and orientation, while wrap & no-wrap change the wrapping style.
+The flex-box properties are flex-direction (changes row to column), wrap (lets items more to other lines) and nowrap (forces items onto one line).
+They change how items appear in a flex-box, but flex-direction changes the direction and orientation, while wrap & nowrap change the wrapping style.
+The display property is also important and changes the flex-boc to flex (similar to block) or inline-flex.

 16. Explain with code the use of flexbox property on a parent element and also explain the sub properties you might need for the flexbox property

+An example of a flex-box property being used on a div element.
+Aplying this will affect its children elements as flex-items.
+The sub-prperties below, flex-direction and flex-wrap, are commonly used. div {
+      display: flex;
+      flex-direction: row;
+      flex-wrap: nowrap;
+      }

 17. Write a code example on how you will use a flexbox property on a parent element with sub properties.

+   nav {
+      display: flex;
+      flex-warp: nowrap;
+      flex-direction: row;
+      justify-content: center;
+   }